Introduction to R Programming Language

-Whenever you want to interact with R you can type a command in the console dialogue box and press enter.
-If you have entered any wrong command then you will get an error message.
-You can make simple calculation easily using R. You can use all the arithmetic operators in the same way as used in the other computer application without the need not type equals sign.
-Just press enter and you will get the output.
+Whenever you want to interact with R, you can type a command in the console dialogue box and press enter.
+If you have entered any wrong command, then you will get an error message.
+You can make simple calculations easily using R. You can use all the arithmetic operators in the same way as used in the other computer application without the need, not to type equals sign.
+Just press enter, and you will get the output.

 10* (10+2) 120

 In the above examples, you can find in front of all the answers.
 This denoted that there is only one number in the answer.
 When there is more than one number in the answer, it will help you find out the answer within the groups.
 And if a bracket is added, then those calculations are done first.
 If more than one bracket is added, you can group your brackets using Ad Infinitum.